prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 {:toc }

 ## Overview
+The point of the Real Time Data (RTD) infrastructure is to make configuration consistent for publishers.
+Rather than having dozens of different modules with disparate config approaches, being a Real-Time Data sub-module means plugging into a framework for publishers to control how sub-modules behave.
+For example, publishers can define how long the auction can be delayed and give some sub-modules priority over others.

-1. RTD module is a generic core module, allowing sub-modules to register and use it to modify bid request/response and set targeting data for the publisher’s ad server.
+The RTD infrustruture is a generic module, not useful by itself.
+Instead, it allows sub-modules to register and modify bid request/response and/or set targeting data for the publisher’s ad server.

-2. This is done using hooks (with optional auction delay) and events.
-3. Publishers will decide which RTD sub-modules they want to use, and can set parameters like timeout, endpoints, etc.
+Publishers will decide which RTD sub-modules they want to use, and can set parameters like timeout, endpoints, etc. They will set limits on how long sub-modules are allowed to delay the auction, which will most likely be in the tens of milliseconds.
-4. Sub-module functions are invoked by the RTD core module.
-5. As a rule, sub-modules should delay the auction as little as possible.

 ## Architecture

-The RTD module using hooks and event listeners to genrate the flow for the data modificatios.
+The RTD-core infrastructure uses hooks and event listeners to call the appropriate sub-modules to retrieve the data.
-On each step it calls the submodules to retrive the data.
 Here is the flow for how the RTD-core module interacts with its sub-modules:

 ![Prebid RTD Architecture Diagram](/assets/images/prebid-rtd-architecture.jpg){: .pb-xlg-img :}